The First Woman to Lead the Church of England Formally Installed at Ceremony Before 2,000 Guests – 10 Exclusive Photos

 Draped in gold and kneeling on the floor of Canterbury Cathedral on 25 March 2026, Mullally renewed her vows before the Dean of Canterbury, the Very Rev. Dr. David Monteith, and Archbishop of York Stephen Cottrell — a moment of quiet submission that, within minutes, gave way to her enthronement as the most senior cleric in the Church of England.

-A sea of red and white robes lined the nave of Canterbury Cathedral as Mullally stood at its heart on 25 March 2026, the ancient space filled with clergy from across the Anglican Communion gathered to witness a moment the Church had never seen in nearly 15 hundred years of history.
+A sea of red and white robes lined the nave of Canterbury Cathedral as Mullally stood at its heart on 25 March 2026, the ancient space filled with clergy from across the Anglican Communion gathered to witness a moment the Church had never seen in nearly 15 centuries of history.

-Robed in gold and clutching her pastoral staff, Mullally stood in St. Augustine's Chair — a seat that has held 105 archbishops before her, none of them a woman — as Dean Monteith took her hand during the enthronement at Canterbury Cathedral on 25 March 2026, the congregation packed in behind her as far as the eye could see.
+Robed in gold and clutching her pastoral staff, Mullally stood in St Augustine's Chair — a seat that has held 105 archbishops before her, none of them a woman — as Dean Monteith took her hand during the enthronement at Canterbury Cathedral on 25 March 2026, the congregation packed in behind her as far as the eye could see.

-Seated in St. Augustine's Chair at the moment her enthronement was complete, Mullally's expression said everything the ceremony had spent two hours building toward — the broad, unguarded smile of a former NHS nurse who had just become the spiritual leader of 85 million Anglicans worldwide.
+Seated in St Augustine's Chair at the moment her enthronement was complete, Mullally's expression said everything the ceremony had spent two hours building toward — the broad, unguarded smile of a former NHS nurse who had just become the spiritual leader of 85 million Anglicans worldwide.